 If the death took place outside Buckinghamshire

-You can make a 'declaration’ at any register office.
-The registrar taking the declaration will send it to the relevant register office, along with your payment for any certificates.
+You can register a death which took place outside Buckinghamshire by making a 'declaration’ at any register office.
+This means that we will take all your details, plus your payment, and send them to the relevant register office.
 Payment is posted so must be a cheque or postal order.
 Your certificates will be sent to you by post.
 This could take up to 10 days and may delay the funeral arrangements.
-If you make a declaration the death will not be registered at the office, we will not hold any records or be able to provide copies, either at the time of taking the details or in the future.
+If you make a declaration the death will not be registered at the office you attend and, we will not hold any records or be able to provide any copies of death certificates, either at the time of the declaration or in the future.